f3cuk/WICKED-AI/changelist.md

 ------------: | -------------
-`enhancement` | Major code overhaul and folder structure change `feature` | Added possibility of rotating static mission per map `feature` | Added possibility of tanktrapping missions @f3cuk / @nerdalertdk `feature` | Added nightvision to AI at night @nerdalertdk `enhancement` | Randomized the type of static weapon to spawn @nerdalertdk `enhancement` | Added option to clean gear on roadkilled ai @nerdalertdk `enhancement` | Added option to spawn smoke/flare (daytime/nighttime) on mission complete @nerdalertdk `enhancement` | Added option in % chance to destruct weapons on roadkill @nerdalertdk `enhancement` | Started with merge of weird double folder structure `enhancement` | Added option to not save vehicles to database `enhancement` | Make ai hostile to zombies
-`bug` | Fixed some incorrect varnames @osuapoc / @nerdalertdk
+`enhancement` | Major code overhaul and folder structure change `feature` | Added possibility of rotating static mission per map `feature` | Added possibility of tanktrapping missions @f3cuk / @nerdalertk `feature` | Added possibility of minefielding missions `feature` | Added nightvision to AI at night @nerdalertdk `feature` | Added possibility for different type of missions (capture the crate / kill all ai) `feature` | Eased up mission coding, hopefully allowing more people to join in and create new missions `enhancement` | Randomized the type of static weapon to spawn @nerdalertdk `enhancement` | Added option to clean gear on roadkilled ai @nerdalertdk `enhancement` | Added option to spawn smoke/flare (daytime/nighttime) on mission complete @nerdalertdk / @f3cuk `enhancement` | Added option in % chance to destruct weapons on roadkill @nerdalertdk `enhancement` | Added option to not save vehicles to database `bug` | Fixed some incorrect varnames @osuapoc / @nerdalertdk `bug` | Less chance of AI killing eachother @nerdalertdk
  |
 Version | **1.9.3**
  |